hayemaxi/amazon-q-developer-cli/rfcs/0000-extra-granular-permissions.md

 4. **Tool-Specific Parameter Handling**: Should different tools have different parameter types for pattern matching (e.g., `--path` for filesystem tools, `--command` for execute_bash)?
 How do we maintain consistency while addressing tool-specific needs?

-5. **AWS Service Operation Granularity**: For AWS operations, what's the right level of granularity?
-Should we allow patterns on service names, operation names, resource ARNs, or combinations of these?

-6. **Testing Strategy**: What's the best approach to comprehensively test the pattern matching system across different tools and pattern types?

 # Future possibilities

 [future-possibilities]: #future-possibilities

-1. **Permission Presets**: Allow users to define and switch between permission presets for different workflows.
-These can be shared amongst users.

-2. **Time-Limited Permissions**: Allow permissions to expire after a certain time or number of uses.
+1. **Time-Limited Permissions**: Allow permissions to expire after a certain time or number of uses.

-3. **Permission Auditing**: Provide a log of permission grants and tool uses for review.
+2. **Permission Auditing**: Provide a log of permission grants and tool uses for review.

-4. **Integration with Profiles/Persistant Storage**: Allow saving trusted paths/commands as part of user profiles.
+3. **Integration with Profiles/Persistent Storage**: Allow saving trusted paths/commands as part of user profiles.

-5. **Command Suggestions**: Suggest common commands to trust based on usage patterns.
+4. **Command Suggestions**: Suggest common commands to trust based on usage patterns.

-6. **Risk Assessment**: Provide risk assessments for commands before trusting them.
+5. **Risk Assessment**: Provide risk assessments for commands before trusting them.

-7. **Command Handling**: A more complicated rule system for bash commands that can detect additional parameters like paths.

-8. **AWS Resource Handling**: A more complicated rule system for `use_aws` that can granularize up to the AWS resource to operate on.
+6. **AWS Resource Handling**: A more complicated rule system for `use_aws` that can granularize up to the AWS resource to operate on.

-9. **Command Argument and Paths**: We can extend the CLI to accept arguments and filepaths.
-That way, we can match on any versions of "rm -rf" (e.g. "r, -fr") without the user having to specifiy specific rules.
+7. **Command Argument and Paths**: We can extend the CLI to accept arguments and filepaths.
+That way, we can match on any versions of "rm -rf" (e.g. "r, -fr") without the user having to specify specific rules.
 We can restrict commands to certain directories as well.